 - 200,000 Bitcoins were recovered.
 Today, this means that 650,000 are still missing and it is highly likely they will never be found.

 - Cryptocurrency exchanges are becoming more secure.
 However, it is still widely advised that traders should always withdraw their cryptocurrency to their wallet.

 Learn to trade Bitcoin with our cryptocurrency course

 Want to learn more about other cryptocurrencies and how to trade them?
 Then sign up to our cryptocurrency trading course!

-If you enjoyed reading 10 Cryptocurrency Startup Companies You Should Be Watching from Trading Education, please give it a like and share it with anyone else you think it may be of interest too.
+If you enjoyed reading this article from Trading Education, please give it a like and share it with anyone else you think it may be of interest too.